- Home

 Disability Pass

-Washington State Parks and Recreation Commission offers the Disability pass to all Washington State residents who are legally blind, profoundly deaf, developmentally disabled or who meet the disability definition used by the Social Security Administration.
+Offered to Washington State residents who are legally blind, profoundly deaf, developmentally disabled or who meet the disability definition used by the Social Security Administration.
 Don't see yourself here?
 Call us at (360) 902 8844 to see if you qualify.

 Benefits of this pass include: